filecoin-project/filecoin-docs/docs/how-to/install-filecoin.md

 ---
-title: Installing Filecoin
+title: Install Filecoin
 sidebarDepth: 0
-description: Learn how to install Filecoin.
+description: Learn how to get started with Filecoin.
 ---

-# Installing Filecoin
+# Install Filecoin

 Filecoin currently has 2 full-node, command-line implementations: